Death toll soars to 74 in Florida after Hurricane Ian demolished entire communities

 But as the search for survivors continues, rescuers are also finding more bodies.
 Officials say Ian killed at least 74 people in Florida and four more in North Carolina.

 Those lucky enough to survive face an arduous road to recovery.
-About 812,000 homes, businesses and other customers in Florida still did not have power as of early Sunday afternoon, according to PowerOutage.us.
-Nearly 21,000 remained in the dark in North Carolina, and roughly 8,000 customers in Virginia had no electricity.
+About 771,000 homes, businesses and other customers in Florida still did not have power as of Sunday afternoon, according to PowerOutage.us.
+More than 7,000 remained in the dark in North Carolina, and roughly 5,700 customers in Virginia had no electricity.

 'Anybody who lives near water' should get flood insurance, FEMA chief says